olliw42/mLRS/README.md

 - open source
 - rich features for Mavlink systems

 Hence this project.
+In addition, as another main feature, we want it to

-In addition it integrates perfectly with MAVLink for OpenTx, which will yield the most fluid user experience.
+- integrate with MAVLink for OpenTx

+which will yield the most fluid user experience.

 ## Disclaimer ##